 In addition, Prime Minister Shinzo Abe (pronounced AH-bay) committed to appointing women to top cabinet positions.
 Unfortunately, some of these women had to resign due to scandals, which could be a setback for efforts to encourage more people in Japanese society to see men and women as having equal abilities.
-But Tokyo, a mega city whose population is roughly the same size as that of Canada, just elected its first female governor.
-She is now the country's most popular political leader, and some think (and hope) she can become Japan's first female prime minister.
+But Tokyo, a mega city whose population is roughly the same size as that of Canada, elected its first female governor in 2016.
+She is one of the country's most popular politicians, and some think she could become Japan's first female prime minister.16

-There are reasons to be optimistic that the work culture in Japan is also becoming more femalefriendly.
+There are reasons to be optimistic that the work culture in Japan is also becoming more female-friendly.
 For example, newer companies with younger employees seem to be more open to change than older companies with older employees.
 Also, says one expert, even the male-oriented norm of working overtime is starting to change: "The macho thing in work culture is under pressure," she says.
-"It used to be cool to work to midnight, now it is very uncool."
+"It used to be cool to work to midnight, now it is very uncool."17

 But some women are frustrated with what they see as the slow pace of change.
-They point out that it will take bold leadership to change the "ingrained sexism" that holds so many of the country's women back.
-What may ultimately make the difference in giving Japanese women the same opportunities and support as Japanese men is the economic urgency that impacts all Japanese people.
+They point out that it will take bold leadership to change the "ingrained sexism" that holds so many of the country's women back.18 What may ultimately make the difference in giving Japanese women the same opportunities and support as Japanese men is the economic urgency that impacts all Japanese people.
 "While gender inequality is increasingly understood to be a human rights issue," says one report, "for the Japanese government, it remains above all an economic issue."
+19